avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Glenn Morris 1990: https://pubmed.ncbi.nlm.nih.gov/2286218/

-The revised GTFCC definitions of cholera cases and cholera-free country statuses
+The Revised GTFCC Definitions of Cholera Cases and Cholera-free Country Statuses
 --------------------------------------------------------------------------------

 The WHO's Global Task Force on Cholera Control (GTFCC) is a partnership of more